Discipline

 Hearings

-Hearings are normally held on Mondays or Tuesdays at a central London Venue or local club.
+Hearings are normally held on Mondays at The Twickenham Club, TW1 3NJ.
 Please arrive 15 minutes before the scheduled time of the hearing.
 A hearing fee will be payable as indicated on the charge sheet.
 Details of fees are shown at Appendix 2 below including bank details.

 All MCRFU hearings have a strict dress code, requiring the wearing of a suit or blazer and tailored trousers, and tie.
 Please ensure your player knows this and appears correctly dressed.